petergreis/ChatMusician-Extended/README.md

 ## Training Procedure

-Following the initial hyperparaters from ChatMusician the fine tuning was executed on resources from [Paperspace's Gradient](https://www.paperspace.com/artificial-intelligence) and [Google Colab](https://colab.research.google.com).
+Following the [initial hyperparameters](https://github.com/hf-lin/ChatMusician?tab=readme-ov-file#training-procedure) from ChatMusician the fine tuning was executed on resources from [Paperspace's Gradient](https://www.paperspace.com/artificial-intelligence) and [Google Colab](https://colab.research.google.com).
 Both NVidia A100 and A6000 resources were used.

 ## Evaluation